helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

     </plugins>
 </build>
 ```
-Leading whitespace in messages is removed by default; to preserve it, add the `xml:space="preserve"` attribute:
+Leading whitespace in messages is removed by default during XML parsing; to preserve it, add the `xml:space="preserve"` attribute:
 ```
     <message xml:space="preserve">    this is indented</message>
 ```